 The La Idea Incubator Program provides a framework that allows entrepreneurs in Central America to directly connect with U.S.-based InBIA Soft Landings designees.
 These designees provide advanced incubation services to guide their entrepreneurs' businesses towards revenue generation, investment successes, and capital-efficient operations.
 InBIA's Soft Landings designees have been validated through a rigorous application and peer-review processes to ultimately serve foreign companies interested in expanding out their domestic markets.
 The Soft Landing sites selected for La Idea should be ideal matches for these Central American entrepreneur program applicants who are interested in expanding their businesses to the United States.

-Tourism & Culture (planned cohort timeframe: spring/summer 2020) Includes small businesses involved in the sale of goods and services focused on a local/regional tourism market with export potential or goods and services that emphasize the local culture.
+Tourism and Culture (planned cohort timeframe: 2021) Includes small businesses involved in the sale of goods and services focused on a local/regional tourism market with export potential or goods and services that emphasize the local culture.

 Please note: Prospective ESOs must have access to a proficient Spanish speaker to apply for this grant.